zkkython/Awesome-ML-SYS-Tutorial/sglang/kvcache-code-walk-through/readme.md

 ### Putting Them Together

 1. **Continuous Polling**: The Scheduler loops, calling `recv_requests` to collect newly arrived requests, which are placed into the waiting queue.
-2. **Forming the Prefill Batch**: It attempts to build a **New Batch** (`get_new_batch_prefill`) by checking memory availability and packing as many requests as possible.
+2. **Forming the New Batch**: It attempts to build a **New Batch** (`get_new_batch_prefill`) by checking memory availability and packing as many requests as possible.
 3. **Prefill or Decode**:
    - If a **New Batch** is formed, those requests enter the prefill phase.
-   - If no new prefill batch is formed—or existing requests are still in progress—decode begins or continues.
+   - If no new new batch is formed—or existing requests are still in progress—decode begins or continues.
 4. **Running the Batch**: Once the **Global Batch** is determined (prefill vs. decode), `run_batch` is called to run a forward pass.
 5. **Result Processing**: After `run_batch`, the Scheduler calls `process_batch_result` to update request statuses.
 Finished requests go through `cache_finished_req`; others are retained via `cache_unfinished_req`.
 6. **Iteration**: The loop repeats until all requests are eventually completed.
 If insufficient memory is encountered, requests may be chunked (in prefill) or retracted (in decode), then reinserted into the waiting queue for later processing.